 Sen. Jon Tester (D-MT) and Sen. Mike Simpson (R-ID) successfully attached a rider to a must-pass spending bill in 2011, officially delisting wolves in Montana, Idaho and eastern Oregon and eastern Washington.
 The rider also contained language that prevented juducial redress of delisting.
 FOC and Alliance for the Wild Rockies filed a lawsuit challenging the constitutionality of the rider and lost.
 This non-scientific and undemocratic maneuver marked the first time that Congress had intervened and delisted a species on their accord since the passage of the Endangered Species Act 1973.

 Approximately 2000 wolves have been slaughtered across the northern Rockies since federal protections were wrongfully removed.
 Wolves can be hunted for 10-months in certain parts of Idaho, with lengthy trapping and snaring seasons across much of the state.
-The Idaho Wolf Control Board (spearheaded by Idaho Governor Butch Otter) kills additional wolves each year too.
-Most recently the Idaho Department Fish & Game, in conjunction with the USDA Wildlife Services) aerial gunned twenty gray wolves from a helicopter on the Clearwater National Forest.
+The Idaho Wolf Control Board (spearheaded by Idaho’s Governor) kills additional wolves each year, too.
+Most recently the Idaho Department Fish & Game, in conjunction with USDA Wildlife Services) aerial gunned twenty gray wolves from a helicopter on the Clearwater National Forest.

 Friends of the Clearwater maintains gray wolves should be allowed to fulfill their ecological role across the landscape.
 As keystone predators, wolves play a crucial role in ecosystem function and resiliency, often times leading to an increase in biodiversity.
 Wolves are highly intelligent and social creatures as well.
 State agencies like the Idaho Department Fish & Game are currently incapable of managing gray wolves due to political interference.

-Read about the aerial gunning of wolves on the Clearwater National Forest.
+Read about aerial gunning of wolves on the Clearwater National Forest – February 2016.